 - We have incurred losses from operations since our inception and anticipate that we will continue to incur substantial operating losses for the foreseeable future.
 We may never achieve or sustain profitability. - We will require substantial additional financing to achieve our goals, and failure to obtain additional financing when needed could force us to delay, limit, reduce or terminate our drug development efforts.
-There is substantial doubt as to our ability to continue as a going concern. - Unfavorable U.S. and global economic conditions could adversely affect our business, financial condition or results of operations. - We are heavily dependent on the success of our lead clinical stage product candidate envafolimab.
+There is substantial doubt as to our ability to continue as a going concern. - Unfavorable U.S. If our ENVASARC Phase 2 pivotal trial does not achieve its primary endpoint, we may not continue development of envafolimab as a single agent in UPS/MFS or obtain regulatory approval of envafolimab in UPS/MFS. - If we fail to continue to meet all applicable listing requirements, our common stock may be delisted from the Nasdaq Capital Market, which could have an adverse impact on the liquidity and global economic conditions could adversely affect market price of our business, financial condition or results of operations common stock. - We are heavily dependent on the success of our lead clinical stage product candidate envafolimab.
 We cannot give any assurance that envafolimab will successfully complete clinical development or receive regulatory approval, which is necessary before it can be commercialized. - Clinical development is a lengthy and expensive process with an uncertain outcome, and results of earlier studies and trials may not be predictive of future trial results.
-Failure can occur at any stage of clinical development. - Delays in clinical trials are common and have many causes, and any delay could result in increased costs to us and jeopardize or delay our ability to obtain regulatory approval and commence product sales. - The regulatory approval processes of the U.S. Food and Drug Administration (FDA), and comparable foreign authorities are lengthy, time consuming and inherently unpredictable, and if we are ultimately unable to obtain regulatory approval for our product candidates, our business will be substantially harmed. - We depend in part on NCI and other third-party sponsors to advance clinical development of TRC102.
+Failure can occur at any stage of clinical development. - Delays in clinical trials are common and have many causes, and any delay could result in increased costs to us and jeopardize our ability to obtain regulatory approval and commence product sales. - The regulatory approval processes of the U.S. Food and Drug Administration (FDA), and comparable foreign authorities are lengthy, time consuming and inherently unpredictable, and if we are ultimately unable to obtain regulatory approval for our product candidates, our business will be substantially harmed. - We depend in part on NCI and other third-party sponsors to advance clinical development of TRC102.
 If these third-party sponsors ceased their support for our product candidates, our ability to advance clinical development of product candidates could be limited and we may not be able to pursue the number of different indications for our product candidates that are currently being pursued.

-•We are dependent on our corporate partners for the advancement of our product candidates.
+- We are dependent on our corporate partners for the advancement of our product candidates.
 Specifically, we are dependent on 3D Medicines Co., Ltd. (3D Medicines) and Jiangsu Alphamab Biopharmaceuticals Co., Ltd. (Alphamab) with respect to certain aspects of our development of envafolimab for sarcoma in North America.
 Similarly, we are dependent on Eucure (Beijing) Biopharma Co., Ltd. (Eucure) and Biocytogen Pharmaceuticals (Beijing) Co., Ltd. (Biocytogen) with respect to certain aspects of our development of YH001 in North America.
-The failure to maintain these collaboration agreements, the failure of our corporate partners to perform their obligations under the agreements, or the actions of our corporate partners or their other partners with respect to envafolimab and YH001 in other indications or outside North America could negatively impact our business.
+The failure to maintain these collaboration agreements, the failure of our corporate partners to perform their obligations under the agreements, or the actions of our corporate partners or their other partners with respect to envafolimab and YH001 in other indications or outside of North America could negatively impact our business.

-•We may not be able to protect our intellectual property rights throughout the world.

-•We face intense competition and rapid technological change and the possibility that our competitors may develop therapies that are more advanced or effective than ours, which may adversely affect our financial condition and our ability to successfully commercialize our product candidates.
+- We may not be able to protect our intellectual property rights throughout the world. - We face intense competition and rapid technological change and the possibility that our competitors may develop therapies that are more advanced or effective than ours, which may adversely affect our financial condition and our ability to successfully commercialize our product candidates. - Unfavorable U.S. and global economic conditions could adversely affect our business, financial condition or results of operations.